kuzzleio/kuzzle/doc/2/guides/getting-started/6-add-new-controller/index.md

 This action will use the `name` argument from the request and return a string.

 ::: info
-Kuzzle will generate a default HTTP route of the following format if none are provided:
+Kuzzle will generate a default HTTP route of the following format if none is provided:
 `GET /_/<controller-name>/<action-name>`
 Controller name and action name will be converted to `kebab-case`.
 :::